Shahidullah Kaiser: Disappearance

 Kaiser collected medicine and food and delivered those to the posts, such as one being Sufia Kamal's house, from where the freedom fighters picked those up for their training outpost.

 At the end of the Bangladesh Liberation War of 1971, the Pakistan Army and its local collaborators initiated a plan for killing the leading Bengali intellectuals and blaming it on the Pakistan Army to incite rebellion.
 As part of it, Kaiser was rounded up on 14 December 1971.
 He never returned, nor was his body ever found.
 It is assumed that he was executed along with other intellectuals.
 His brother, Zahir Raihan, a notable filmmaker, also disappeared while searching for Kaiser.

 In early December 1971, Kaiser cautioned Sufia Kamal to leave Dhaka, but he himself did not leave and was caught by the Pakistani Army.

 On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the United States, were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people – nine Dhaka University teachers, six journalists, including Kaiser and three physicians – in December 1971.

 Chowdhury Mueen-Uddin denied the charges in an interview aired by Al Jazeera in August 2013.

+Personal life

+Kaiser's wife, Panna, was an author and novelist.
+She served as a member of the parliament for the Awami League government from 1996 to 2001.
+Kaiser's daughter, Shomi Kaiser, is a television actress.
+His son, Amitav Kaiser, is a banker.
+Activist Shahriar Kabir was Kaiser's paternal cousin.